GrammaTech/sel/FAQ.md

 environment, so placing a clang-mutate executable on the standard system search path, or updating the path in `/etc/profile` may be required.

-### Dependency on MongoDB

-Currently cl-mongo is a dependency of SEL and some tests depend on a MongoDB installation.

-> Perhaps we should move the functionality that requires MongoDB to a
-> new package.

 ### Large number of test failures